Vyral/base-template/_posts/2018-08-24-how-homebuyers-with-2-different-opinions-can-come-together-on-1-home.md

 {% include youtube.html %}

-Sometimes, two people who’re looking to buy a home together just can’t agree on which one to buy because they have different opinions about what features their future home should have.
+Sometimes, two people who are looking to buy a home together have difficulties choosing one option because they can’t agree on certain features or amenities.

-When one of our clients is facing this situation, we resolve it by having them use a tool we call ”the triangle.”
-The triangle is simply a list of the top three essential features you can both agree that your new home should have.
+When one of our clients is facing this situation, we resolve it by having them use a tool called “the triangle.”
+The triangle is simply a list of the top three essential features the clients can both agree are needed in their future home.

-The reality is, no home is perfect.
-Whether it’s a new construction home or one that’s recently been rehabbed, certain features won’t look exactly how you want them to.
-After you’ve found a home that has the three most important things you both agree on, put on your investor’s hat and fix up any problem areas in that house.
-If there’s a bathroom in the house that needs to be updated, fix it up yourself so you can build equity in that home.
-That way, when the time comes to sell it, you’re reaping the benefits of that equity instead of buying someone else’s premium.

-{% include pullquote.html %}

-So, focus on the three most important things you want in your new house.
+Focus on the three most important things you want in your new house.
 Not five, not six—just three.
 Everything else is an opportunity to increase the value of that house.

+The reality is, no home is perfect—whether it’s a new construction or recently rehabbed.
+After you’ve found a home within your triangle, put your investor’s hat on.
+You can fix up any other problem areas in the house that aren’t a part of your triangle.
+For instance, if a bathroom in the house needs updating, you now have the opportunity to build equity in your new home by fixing it up yourself.
+When the time comes to sell it, you’re reaping the benefits of that equity instead of buying someone else’s premium.

+{% include pullquote.html %}

 Since today’s topic was suggested to us by one of our subscribers, we want to take a moment to remind you that if you send us a question that we choose to answer in a future video, you’ll be rewarded with a $25 gift card.

-As always, if you have any real estate needs or you’re thinking of buying or selling a home, please feel free to reach out to us.
+As always, if you have any real estate needs or if you’re thinking of buying or selling a home, please feel free to reach out to us.
 We’d be glad to help you.

+&nbsp;